Skip to main content

 CFREF Brain-Heart Interconnectome$100,0002025–2026● Active

 The Brain-HF Priority Setting Partnership identifies the most important unanswered questions about the brain–heart connection in heart failure, centering patient and caregiver voices throughout.
 Priority setting partnerships are a well-established method in health research for ensuring that research agendas reflect patient priorities rather than only researcher interests.
-Brain-HF applies this method to one of the most complex and underexplored frontiers in cardiovascular medicine.

 Guiding Questions